temporalio/documentation/docs/app-dev-context/set-tls-config.md

-When connecting to the Temporal Cloud, you must provide the following:
+When connecting to the Temporal Cloud with TLS, you must provide the following:

-- Your Namespace.
-- Your URL for the Temporal Cluster.
 - TLS Config:
   - Client certificate for mTLS.
   - Client private key for mTLS.